-Amazon's Prime Day 2021 is being held on June 21 and 22, and you can look forward to amazing deals on just about every product the retailer makes, including Kindles.
+Amazon's Prime Day 2022 is being held on July 12-13, and we have seen amazing deals on just about every product the retailer makes, including Kindles.
 We've already seen Kindles go on sale over the course of the year, but the best deals are reserved for Prime Day.

 Should you buy a Kindle for Prime Day?